dotnet/android-samples/JniDemo/README.md

 ## Requirements

-There is one requirement in order to build and run this sample:

- 1. Mono for Android Preview 13 or later.

-Commands that need to be executed are indicated within backticks (\`), and **$ANDROID_SDK_PATH** is the directory that contains your Android SDK installation.
+**$ANDROID_SDK_PATH** is the directory that contains your Android SDK installation.

 ## How it works

-As Mono for Android 1.0 does not support binding arbitrary .jar files (only the Android SDK android.jar is bound), alternative mechanisms must instead used for interoperation between Java and managed code.
+As Xamarin.Android does not support binding arbitrary .jar files (only the Android SDK android.jar is bound), alternative mechanisms must instead be used for interoperation between Java and managed code.
 Two primary mechanisms are:

- 1. Android.Runtime.JNIEnv for creating instances of Java objects and invoking methods on them from C#.
-This is very similar to System.Reflection in that everything is string based and thus untyped at compile time.
+ 1. `Android.Runtime.JNIEnv` for creating instances of Java objects and invoking methods on them from C#.
+This is very similar to `System.Reflection` in that everything is string based and thus untyped at compile time.

  2. The ability to include Java source code and .jar files into the resulting Android application.

-This sample uses mechanism (2) to demonstrate the Java Native Invoke capability.
+This sample uses mechanism (2) to demonstrate the Java Native Invoke (JNI) capability.

 The Java source code is kept in **MyActivity.java**, which is included in the project with a **Build Action** of **AndroidJavaSource**.